 JCU Cairns Enterprise Bundle

-JCU’s expertise in IoT provides the connective tissue for the activity across industry sectors proposed for CTEC and adds considerable value to the TSCC proposition.
-JCU is a leader in the field having established the first specialised degree course in Australia – the Bachelor of Electronic Systems and the IoT in 2016.
-The course has been well received by students and industry and has been the catalyst for new partnerships with Huawei Technologies and Optus.
+JCU’s expertise in the Internet of Things (IoT) provides the connective tissue for the activity across industry sectors proposed for CTEC and adds considerable value to the TSCC proposition.
+JCU is a leader in this field having established the first specialised degree course in Australia – the Bachelor of Electronic Systems and the IoT in 2016.
+The course has been well received by students and industry, and has been the catalyst for new partnerships with Huawei Technologies and Optus.

+The CTEC will build on this momentum by facilitating IoT as an enabler of broad based enterprise growth necessary to the development of Cairns and the Cairns CBD.
 This momentum and opportunity must be realised now as the number of internet connected devices will rise by orders of magnitude over the next 10 years, and almost everything will become IP addressable and discoverable.
 New forms of commerce and economies are emerging as old models are disrupted.
 Start-up industries are forming that require a new type of graduate with the technical, design and entrepreneurial skills set needed to build firms in this economy.

-IoT has applications across agriculture, health, tourism, retail and sustainable tropical living including water and energy management and distribution.
+IoT has applications across agriculture, health, tourism, retail and sustainable tropical living, including water and energy management and distribution.

 These projects build on JCU’s existing capacity and ‘first mover’ advantage and cements Cairns positioning as a Tropical World City.

 CTEC will house a multi-disciplinary centre for applied technology and enterprise.
 The activities of CTEC will serve the needs of Tropical North Queensland and tropical populations throughout the world, underwritten by an emphasis on the application of IoT technologies.
 The power of CTEC is that it builds existing circumstances to create a virtuous cycle of growth and development: